Moorish delicacies

 Season with salt and cracked pepper.

-Add the spinach and allow it to wilt slightly (2-3 minutes).
+Add the spinach and let it wilt slightly (2-3 minutes).

 If a touch too thick, add 1-2 tablespoons of water.